 Using Cases: For Enterprise Customers

-When you need assistance, simply create a support case from the Support homepage.
+When you need assistance, simply open a new case from the Support homepage.
 Including detailed information provides the context and background to quickly distribute your case to the most appropriate Support member and help you most efficiently.

-Click Create Support Case to open the case form.
+Click Open New Case to open the case form.

 From the drop down list, select the Product you are having trouble with.